petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 A Matlab struct `timeserieName` stored in a .mat file: `sessionName.timeserieName.timeseries.mat` with the following fields:
 * `channel`: a 1xQ vector containing a list of Q channel indexes (0-indexed).
 * `timestamps`: a 1xQ cell with classification assigned to each channel (char).
-* `processinginfo`: a struct with information about how mat file was generated including the name of the function, version, date and the parameters.
+* `processinginfo`: a struct with information about how the .mat file was generated including the name of the function, version, date and parameters.

 Any other field can be added to the struct containing time series data.
 The `*.timeseries.mat` files should be stored in the basepath.

+### States series (being implemented)
+A Matlab struct `states` stored in a .mat file: `sessionName.statesName.states.mat`.
+States can contain multiple temporal states defined by intervals, .e.g sleep/wake-states (awake/nonREM and/REM) and cortical states (Up/Down).
+It has the following fields:
+* `ints`: a struct containing intervals (start and stop times) for each state (required).
+  * `.stateName`: start/stop time for each instance of state stateName (required).
+* `processinginfo`: a struct with information about how the .mat file was generated including the name of the function, version, date and parameters.
+* `detectorinfo`: a struct with information about how the states were detected.

+_Optional fields_
+* `idx`: a struct containing intervals (start and stop times) for each state (required).
+Any other field can be added to the struct containing states data.
+The `*.states.mat` files should be stored in the basepath.

 ## Data containers
 The data is organized into data-type specific containers, a concept introduced by [buzcode](https://github.com/buzsakilab/buzcode):